Comet Pro (GL-RM10) Quick Setup¶

 -

-Use an HD cable to connect the Comet Pro's HD IN port to the HD OUT port of the Device B. Use another HD cable to connect the Comet Pro's HD OUT port to the monitor if the Device B is a desktop computer.
+Connect Comet Pro's HD IN port to the Device B's HD OUT port using an HDMI cable.
+Use another HD cable to connect Comet Pro's HD OUT port to an external monitor if necessary.

 -

-Connect the Comet Pro's USB Type-C port to the USB interface of the Device B using a USB cable.
+Connect Comet Pro's USB Type-C port to the Device B's USB port using a USB cable.

 -

-Connect the Comet Pro to a network source via an Ethernet cable or Wi-Fi.
+Connect Comet Pro to a network source via an Ethernet cable or Wi-Fi.

 -